maupilia/SRT/sphinx/Continuum/C-band/TP/start-obs.rst

 Start the observations
 ======================

+All of the following commands are given on nuraghe-mng.

 $  : commands to insert in a shell
 >  : commands to insert in the operatorInput panel